upxlabs/magic-buttons-sketch-plugin/README.md

 ## The problem

-Look at how hard it is to change a button label and keep it with the correct size and proportions.
+Look at how hard it is to change a button label and keep it with the correct size and proportions today.

 <img src="https://github.com/upxlabs/magic-buttons-sketch-plugin/blob/master/documentation-images/example-how-we-do-it-today.gif" />